 Wingspan: Up to 24 inches

 1.)
 The grouse are technically omnivores that eat plant buds, berries, leaves, flowers, seeds, and insects.

 2.)
-There are an estimated 8 million of these grouse in the wild today.
+There are an estimated 8 million of these grouse in the wild to date.

 3.)
 During the winter months, ptarmigan will carve out a niche in the snow, about 10 inches deep, to help insulate themselves from the cold.

 4.)
-Their nostrils, legs, and toes are densely feathered to regulate the body temperature and their feathered feet perform the same function as snowshoes.
+Their nostrils, legs, and toes are densely feathered to regulate their body temperature and their feathered feet perform the same function as snowshoes.

 5.)
 In Japan, these grouse are not only protected but are the official bird of the Toyama Prefecture.